themadan/amitness.github.io/content/articles/illustrated-simclr.md

 - <tt class="math">\tau</tt> is the adjustable temperature parameter.
 It can scale the inputs and widen the range [-1, 1] of cosine similarity.
 - <tt class="math">||z_{i}||</tt> is the norm of the vector

 The pairwise cosine similarity between each augmented image in a batch is calculated using the above formula.
-As shown in figure, in an ideal case, the similarities between augmented images of cat and elephant will be high while similarity between cat and elephant will be low.
+As shown in the figure, in an ideal case, the similarities between augmented images of cat and elephant will be high while the similarity between cat and elephant will be lower.
 ![](/images/simclr-pairwise-similarity.png){.img-center}

 b. **Loss Calculation**
-SimCLR uses the NT-Xent loss (the normalized temperature-scaled cross entropy loss).
+SimCLR uses the NT-Xent loss (the normalized temperature-scaled cross-entropy loss).
 Let see intuitively how it works.
 Here, the augmented pairs in the batch are taken one by one.
 ![](/images/simclr-augmented-pairs-batch.png){.img-center}
-Next, we apply softmax function to get the probability of these two images being similar.
+Next, we apply the softmax function to get the probability of these two images being similar.
 ![](/images/simclr-softmax-calculation.png)
 This softmax calculation is equivalent to getting the probability of the second augmented image being the most similar to the first image in the pair.
 ![](/images/simclr-softmax-interpretation.png){.img-center}